Boise Birth Services

 Lindy Isaacson, CPM LM

 Lindy was born and raised in the Treasure Valley.
 She has played piano for most of her life, and taught private piano lessons for years before ultimately feeling called to midwifery.
 Lindy completed over two years of clinical training with Treasure Valley Midwives, and graduated from Mercy in Action in 2024 with a Bachelor of Science in Midwifery.
 Lindy's main priority as a midwife is to empower, serve, and support birthing people, while ultimately keeping them safe in the process.
-She dreams of someday having a small, rural home birth practice in the Sun Valley area, but for now Lindy is enjoying the continued mentorship as a fellow at TVM.
-When she is not catching babies, Lindy loves to spend time outdoors with her husband and their dog, and enjoys running, hiking, fly fishing, and camping.
+She dreams of someday having a small, rural home birth practice in the Sun Valley area, but for now Lindy is enjoying working in a group practice model at TVM.

 Hannah Hanson, CPM, LM